contraindications and side effects of royal jelly

 does royal jelly have contraindications

-If I am allergic to bee venom will I obligatory be allergic to royal jelly as well?
+If I am allergic to bee venom, will I automatically be allergic to royal jelly as well?

 What is ROYAL JELLY?